m-shum/login-example-nextjs/README.md

 ### Dynamic Deployment

-Uses the `dynamic` branch and is deployed on [Vercel](https://login-example-nextjs.vercel.app/) using API routes.
+Uses the `main` branch and is deployed on [Vercel](https://login-example-nextjs.vercel.app/) using API routes.

 ### Static Deployment